cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Submitting an Analysis for Public Use
+## Submitting an App for Public Use

-Secured Endpoint: POST /secured/make-analysis-public
+Secured Endpoint: POST /apps/:app-id/publish

-Delegates to metadactyl: POST /secured/make-analysis-public
+Delegates to metadactyl: POST /apps/:app-id/publish

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Determining if an App Can be Made Public